Complexities of 3-manifolds from triangulations, Heegaard splittings, and surgery presentations: Linear complexity triangulations from surgery presentations

-Let $r$ be the number of the components of~$L$.
-Take $r$ copies of the solid torus $D^2\times S^1$.
-Attach them to the exterior $S^3\setminus \nu(L)$ along orientation reversing homeomorphisms of boundary tori which takes the curves $\alpha$ and $\alpha'$ to meridians bounding disks and takes our hatched annulus to a longitudinal annulus, as shown in Figure~\ref{figure:boundary-triangulation}.
+Take a solid torus $D^2\times S^1$ for each component of~$L$.
+Attach the solid tori to the exterior $S^3\setminus \nu(L)$ along orientation reversing homeomorphisms of boundary tori which takes the curves $\alpha_i$ and $\alpha'_i$ to meridians bounding disks and takes a hatched annulus to a longitudinal annulus, as shown in Figure~\ref{figure:boundary-triangulation}.
 Pulling back the triangulation of $\partial(S^3\setminus\nu(L))$, we obtain a triangulation of $\partial(D^2\times S^1$).
 It extends to a triangulation of $D^2\times S^1$ as follows.
-By cutting the $D^2\times S^1$ along the meridional disks bounded by $\alpha$ and $\alpha'$, we obtain two solid cylinders $D^2\times [0,1]$.
-Note that we already have $4k$ vertices on $\partial D^2\times 0$.
-We triangulate $D^2\times 0$ into $4k$ triangles, by drawing lines joining the vertices to the center of $D^2\times 0$.
-See the bottom picture in Figure~\ref{figure:boundary-triangulation}.
-Taking the product with $[0,1]$, we decompose $D^2\times[0,1]$ into $4k$ triangular prisms.
-Note that each hatched quadrangle gives exactly one prism.
+By cutting the $D^2\times S^1$ along the meridional disks bounded by $\alpha_i$ and $\alpha'_i$, we obtain two solid cylinders $D^2\times [0,1]$.
+Note that we already have $2k_i+2|f_i-w_i|$ vertices on $\partial D^2\times 0$.
+We triangulate $D^2\times 0$ into $2k_i+2|f_i-w_i|$ triangles, by drawing edges joining the vertices to the center of $D^2\times 0$.
+See the bottom of Figure~\ref{figure:boundary-triangulation}.
+Taking the product with $[0,1]$, we decompose $D^2\times[0,1]$ into $2k_i+2|f_i-w_i|$ triangular prisms.
+Note that each prism corresponds to a hatched quadrangle.
 Finally we apply the standard prism decomposition (Figure~\ref{figure:prism-decomposition}) to each prism.
-Since each prism gives 3 tetrahedra and there are $8c$ hatched quadrangles, the union of all the Dehn filling solid tori is decomposed into $24c$ tetrahedra.
+Since each prism gives 3 tetrahedra and there are $8c+4\delta$ hatched quadrangles, the union of all the Dehn filling solid tori is decomposed into $3(8c+4\delta)=24c+12\delta$ tetrahedra.

 The triangulation of our surgery manifold $M$ is obtained by adjoining the Dehn filling tori triangulations to that of the exterior.
-By the above tetrahedra counting, it follows that the number of tetrahedra in $M$ is at most $72c+24c = 96c$. \end{proof}
+By the above tetrahedra counting, it follows that the number of tetrahedra in $M$ is at most $(72c+36\delta)+(24c+12\delta) = 96c+48\delta$.
+This completes the proof when there is at least one crossing in~$D$.